Jannabie/Niche-Studio-Weirdo/Utility/Malie/README.md

 ---

-## Catatan
+## Notes

-- Repack `.dat` **terenkripsi** belum didukung — hasil repack plain `.dat` mungkin tidak terbaca oleh game tertentu yang menggunakan enkripsi penuh.
+- Repacking **encrypted** `.dat` files is not yet supported — plain `.dat` repack results may not be readable by certain games that use full encryption.
-- File `namafile_entries.json` yang dihasilkan saat ekstrak **harus disimpan** dan digunakan saat repack agar struktur arsip tetap valid.
+- The `filename_entries.json` file generated during extraction **must be kept** and used during repacking to ensure the archive structure remains valid.
-- Tool ini merupakan modifikasi dari [Malie_Script_Tool](https://github.com/crskycode/Malie_Script_Tool) oleh crskycode, dengan tambahan dukungan import strings (`-s`) untuk penggantian nama karakter.
+- This tool is a modification of [Malie_Script_Tool](https://github.com/crskycode/Malie_Script_Tool) by crskycode, with added support for importing strings (`-s`) for character name replacement.

 ---

-## Lisensi
+## License

-Proyek ini bersifat open-source untuk keperluan preservasi dan fan translation.
+This project is open-source for the purposes of preservation and fan translation.
-Credit: crskycode (Malie_Script_Tool original), modifikasi & toolkit oleh kontributor proyek ini.
+Credit: crskycode (original Malie_Script_Tool), modifications & toolkit by this project's contributors.